EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Instructions for registering a WIS2 Node are in the [Guide to WIS (WMO No. 1061), Volume II: §2.6.1.1 Registration and decommissioning of a WIS2 Node](https://wmo-im.github.io/wis2-guide/guide/wis2-guide-APPROVED.html).
 The summary version is:

-  1. You are ready to run a WIS2 Node and your **Permanent Representative to WMO** (PR, usually the head of the National Meteorological Service) has given approval.
-PR approval ensures that only datasets and services that conform to WMO Technical Regulations are added to WIS2.
+  1. You are ready to run a WIS2 Node.
   2. Choose a “centre-id” based on the [specification](https://wmo-im.github.io/wis2-topic-hierarchy/standard/wis2-topic-hierarchy-STABLE.html) and [guidance](https://wmo-im.github.io/wis2-guide/guide/wis2-guide-APPROVED.html).
 See the [WMO Codes Registry](http://codes.wmo.int/wis/topic-hierarchy/centre-id) for the current list.
-  3. Via your **WIS National Focal Point** (NFP, see list here) propose your “centre-id” to **WMO Secretariat** who will validate against the specification.
+  3. Via your **WIS National Focal Point** (NFP, see list [here](https://wmoomm.sharepoint.com/:x:/s/wmocpdb/EdzGYikWZspJi_0t-gqh4XMBdPOmDtERdGXCTdNU7nnQDw?rtime=eFHfk76k3Ug)), start the registration process with WMO Secretariat and provide your proposed  “centre-id”.
+  4. If your Data Supply component provides national data or products it is a **National Centre** (NC) in WIS2 terms.
+WMO Secretariat will confirm approval from your **Permanent Representative to WMO** (PR, usually the head of the National Meteorological Service).
+If your Data Supply Component provides global or regional data, WIS2 calls this a **Data Collection or Production Centre** (DCPC).
+DCPCs need approval from the **president of WMO Infrastructure Commission** (p/INFCOM). **WMO Secretariat** will facilitate approval on your behalf.
+Approval ensures that only datasets and services that conform to WMO Technical Regulations are added to WIS2.
-  4. Once “centre-id” is agreed, the **NFP** completes the **WIS2 register** with details of your WIS2 Node, including the address of your Local Broker and the credentials required for Global Services to subscribe.
+  5. Once “centre-id” is agreed, the **NFP** completes the **WIS2 register** with details of your WIS2 Node, including the address of your Local Broker and the credentials required for Global Services to subscribe.
-  5. Your **GISC** then assesses that your WIS2 Node meets all the WIS2 requirements (see [Assessing and accepting the WIS2 Node](#assessing-and-accepting-the-wis2-node)).
+  6. Your **GISC** then assesses that your WIS2 Node meets all the WIS2 requirements (see [Assessing and accepting the WIS2 Node](#assessing-and-accepting-the-wis2-node)).
-  6. If all OK, your WIS2 Node is connected to the WIS2 Global Services and you can begin publishing notifications about data and metadata.
+  7. If all OK, your WIS2 Node is connected to the WIS2 Global Services and you can begin publishing notifications about data and metadata.

 #### Which PR should I contact?